snowplow/advanced-analytics-web-accelerator/content/visualisation/visualisation_2.md

 {{% /notice %}}

 #### **Step 4:** Run the notebook
 Click on `Run all` which you can find in the toolbar at the top of the page.
 It should take a minute or so to have everything refreshed.
-Once finished you can go to `View` and click on `Results onl`y` to see the outcome without the code snippets.
+Once finished you can go to `View` and click on `Results only` to see the outcome without the code snippets.

 #### **Step 5:** Check out the dashboard
 Head over to `Views/web_accelerator` under dashboards to open the corresponding dashboard as well.